Russell Hamer

-Russell Hamer (born 1940s) is a former cricketer who played first-class cricket for Sri Lanka from 1968 to 1977.
+Russell Hamer (12 June 1947 – 27 March 2024) was a Sri Lankan cricketer who played first-class for the Sri Lanka national team from 1968 to 1977.

+Biography

-Russell Hamer attended Wesley College, Colombo, and played cricket for Ceylon Schools in 1964.
+Hamer attended Wesley College, Colombo, and played cricket for Ceylon Schools in 1964.
 He played his first match of first-class cricket in the Gopalan Trophy in 1967–68, and made his highest score of 52 in the Gopalan Trophy match in 1970–71.

-He was Sri Lanka's main wicket-keeper in the early 1970s.
+Hamer was Sri Lanka's main wicket-keeper in the early 1970s.
 He toured India with the Sri Lankan team in 1975-76 and played in two of the three matches against India.
 He also played two limited-overs matches for Sri Lanka against touring MCC teams in the 1970s, both of which Sri Lanka won.

-In 2017, he was one of the first players to receive financial assistance under a new scheme to help former national players with medical expenses.
+In 2017, Hamer was one of the first players to receive financial assistance under a new scheme to help former national players with medical expenses.
 He had recently suffered a stroke.
 In September 2018, he was one of 49 former Sri Lankan cricketers felicitated by Sri Lanka Cricket, to honour them for their services before Sri Lanka became a full member of the International Cricket Council (ICC).

+Hamer died on 27 March 2024.